 The Master of Public Administration Program prepares students for leadership positions in public and nonprofit organizations through a program of study that emphasizes the development of strong analytical and communication skills and integrates the theory and practice of public administration.
 An MPA degree is ideal for students who are committed to public service, would like to be leaders in public and nonprofit organizations, and want to make a positive difference in the world.

-The Department's seven full-time faculty and two part-time professionals with teaching responsibilities serve the 80-95 MPA students and play key roles in the Center for Applied Community Research and Development.
-They also serve on numerous professional and community boards and provide technical assistance and research services to many regional and national organizations.
+Department faculty serve on numerous professional and community boards and provide technical assistance and research services to many regional and national organizations.
 We draw students from across New York State and beyond, including Asia, South America, Africa, and Europe.

 - think critically, creatively and ethically;